 Are you planning a trip yourself?
 Then you might need a power adapter to keep your devices fully charged on the road.
-Here’s everything you need to know about picking up an adapter for Costa Rica and bonus packing tips for other much-needed items!
+Here’s everything you need to know about picking the right adapter for Costa Rica and bonus packing tips for other much-needed items!

 Which power outlets do they use in Costa Rica?

 Like most countries in Central America, Costa Rica uses the A/B Type power outlet, which is made up of two horizontally aligned rectangular pins.
 It’s the same outlet you will find throughout North America.

 The condition and quality of the power outlets vary tremendously in Costa Rica.
 Avoid trying to use any that appear burnt or flimsy, as they may result in a nasty electric shock.

 What kind of adapter do I need for Costa Rica?

 You might be asking yourself, “What plug do I need for Costa Rica?”
 The good news for American travelers is that these outlets are the same as we use at home, meaning it won’t be necessary to purchase a power adapter for Costa Rica.
 However, most other nationalities will need to purchase one to charge their devices.

 We recommend this Universal Adapter that will have you covered in Costa Rica, in addition to 100+ other countries around the world.